-Setting up an enclosed seating area around a fire pit, long-burning brazier or chiminea is a tried-and-tested way of upping the cozy factor.
-As well as warmth, the fire will add extra light and can be used for seasonal treats, such as toasting marshmallows or warming mulled cider.
+Setting up an enclosed seating area around an outdoor fireplace is a tried-and-tested way of adding the cozy factor to your backyard ideas.
+As well as warmth, fireplace ideas will add extra light and can be used for seasonal treats, such as toasting marshmallows or warming mulled cider.

-Fire pits are a very popular choice for creating atmosphere.
-It requires more maintenance - as you have to source the wood then continually tend to the fire to keep it going and clean out shed afterwards.
-However fire pits and chimineas are a firm favorite – ultimately people love the nostalgia and ambiance of sitting by a real fire.
+Fire pits are a very popular choice for outdoor fireplace ideas that create atmosphere, but this one by Terrain is somewhere between the two.
+They require more maintenance, as you have to source the wood then continually tend to the fire to keep it going, and clean it out afterwards.
+However, fire pits and chimineas are a firm favorite – ultimately people love the nostalgia and ambiance of sitting by a real fire.

-A fire pit or chiminea may sometimes be trickier to ignite than your other heating options, especially on a windy day.
+A fire pit or chiminea may sometimes be trickier to ignite than other heating options, especially on a windy day.
 Also, you’ll have less control over the level of heat than you would with something you can easily turn down or put on a specific temperature setting.
-For many, the look and feel of a wood fire makes the trade-offs worth it.
+But for many, the look and feel of a wood fire makes the trade-offs worth it.

 Don’t let the sunset send you indoors.
 Turn up the heat with a wall fire, set at seating height for optimum use.
-An outdoor furniture, like the one pictured above, will allow you to use your garden for longer, as well as creating a striking focal point.
+Take inspiration from outdoor living room ideas and add cozy outdoor furniture, like in the picture above.
+This will allow you to use your garden for longer, as well as creating a striking focal point.

 If you need to create shade, a simple timber pergola will provide shade in summer, but won’t take away light in winter.
 Alternatively, look for a clever roof system with louvres similar to those on plantation shutters, which can be opened and closed to filter light or shut completely to protect you from the harsher elements.

 Building an extra room with a view of the garden is now a growing trend.
-With the current vogue for open-plan, multi-purpose family rooms that combine a mix of kitchen, dining and living spaces, garden rooms fit the bill perfectly, especially if they feature an outdoor fireplace.
+With the current vogue for open-plan, multi-purpose family rooms that combine a mix of kitchen, dining and living spaces, garden rooms fit the bill perfectly, especially if they feature any outdoor fireplace design ideas.

 When planning a garden room, think carefully about how you’d like to use the space.
 If you plan to entertain, or simply revel in your garden after sundown, then an outdoor fireplace could be the answer to those chilly evenings.

-If you are building your garden room from new, have your builder section of a small area designed for log burning.
-If you are after a more modern aesthetic – paint the surrounding wall in a bold color.
+If you are building your garden room from new, have your builder section off a small area designed for log burning.
+If you are after a more modern aesthetic, paint the surrounding wall in a bold color.

-Is floor space at a premium in your small backyard?
-The ultimate option is a built-in wall fire, set at seating height for maximum effect.
-Position a wall fire close to your seating area to benefit from its warmth and alluring embers all evening.
+If floor space is at a premium and you are looking for small backyard ideas, a built-in wall fire is the ultimate outdoor fireplace option.
+Position it close to your seating area to benefit from its warmth and alluring embers all evening.

 10. Set up a dedicated area for evening entertaining

-This cozy corner is the perfect place to enjoy a beverage after hours.
-This cement tabletop incorporates a log-burning fire – but you could easily have one fitted with a hidden gas canister – if your region doesn't allow for wood burning.
+A cozy corner featuring an outdoor fireplace design is the perfect place to enjoy a beverage after hours.
+This cement tabletop incorporates a log-burning fire – but you could easily have one fitted with a hidden gas canister if your region doesn't allow for wood burning.

 What type of outdoor fireplace is best?